mdn/translated-content/files/pt-br/learn/css/building_blocks/the_box_model/index.md

 **If you change the values for padding on the class `.box` in the example below you can see that this changes where the text begins in relation to the box.**

-**You can also change the padding on the class `.container,` which will make space between the container and the box.
+**You can also change the padding on the class `.container`, which will make space between the container and the box.
 Padding can be changed on any element, and will make space between its border and whatever is inside the element.**

 {{EmbedGHLiveSample("css-examples/learn/box-model/padding.html", '100%', 800)}}